HARIKRISHNA99-dominator/HARIKRISHNA99-DOMINATOR/README.md

 ### HeY There I'M Hari Krishna!! 👋

-<h2>I always tend towards technology where I get aspired to find Innovative ideas to make a great commitment to a change in the Society!</h2>
+<h2>I always tend towards technology where I get aspired to find Innovative ideas to make great commitment to a change in the Society!</h2>

 - 🔭 I’m currently working on Data Analysis & Web Technology!